 When you receive massage or bodywork, cell waste (which is already in your system) gets released at a more rapid rate than normal.
 Your body has to deal with the larger amount of material within the same amount of time, and that is what can cause you to feel tired, sick, or sore afterward.

-Fascia, when acting as a protective barrier is not impermeable like a solid wall.
+Fascia, when acting as a protective barrier, is not impermeable like a solid wall.
 A more descriptive analogy would be a net made of rope.
 When stretched beyond its normal dimensions, the holes of a rope net narrow in one direction and lengthen in the other.
-Thus the effective opening of the holes are made smaller, allowing smaller and smaller items to pass through.
+Thus the effective opening of the holes are made smaller, allowing only smaller and smaller items to pass through.
 When the net is released back to its normal shape, the holes effectively open up to normal size, and allow larger items through.
-When you receive massage, and the fascia is being restored to its normal shape, it is akin to many small faucets being opened up simultaneously causing an on-rush of fluid and waste that our systems have to deal with immediately.
-Being properly hydrated allows the processing of the waste to happen most efficiently.
-And since most people are slightly dehydrated, it is a good idea to drink extra water after your massage to maintain a proper hydration level.
+When you receive massage, and the fascia is being restored to its normal shape, it is akin to many small faucets being opened up simultaneously causing an on-rush of fluid and waste (as described above).
+Being properly hydrated allows the processing of the waste to happen most efficiently due to the effects of dilution and fluid dynamics.
+Most people are likely to be slightly dehydrated.
+If you think it might be you, then it would be a good idea to drink some extra water after your massage/bodywork to maintain a proper hydration level and easy recovery.